httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Request containing malformed JSON"}

-A Range-Request alters the content, conveying a partial representation.
+A Range-Request affects the transferred message content,
+conveying a partial representation of the JSON object
+in {{ex-put-gz}}.

 ~~~ http-message
 GET /entries/1234 HTTP/1.1